Last updated on April 18th, 2025

 - added currants instead of raisins for their dainty size and tangy sweetness

-- soaked the currants in Jameson Whiskey for a boost of flavor and adding to the spirit of St. Patrick’s Day
+- soaked the currants in Jameson Whiskey for a boost of flavor & nod to St. Patrick’s Day

 - added more butter to make it richer and more flavorful